zacernst/metalpipe/source/overview.rst

 Composing and configuring ``NanoNode`` objects
 ----------------------------------------------

-(in-progress... code is not guaranteed to be stable...)
+.. warning:: The code described in this section is experimental and very unstable.
+It would be bad to use it for anything important.

 Let's suppose you've worked very hard to create the pipeline from the last example.
 Now, your boss says that another engineering team wants to